Motivation Unlocked: What It Is and How to Get It

 - Self- actualization needs – the highest level of human need, self-actualization is living up to your full potential.
 These needs are sometimes referred to as self-fulfillment needs and include education, skill development, caring for others, learning new things

 You’ve probably seen Maslow’s Hierarchy of Needs depicted as a pyramid.
-These needs are not equal but are ranked in importance starting with the most basic, lower-level needs for survival followed by the higher-level needs.
+These needs are not equal but are ranked in importance, starting with the most basic, lower-level needs for survival, followed by the higher-level needs.
 Motivation comes from the drive to meet the needs at each level.
-Only after basic needs are met can one pursue the higher-level needs.
+Only after basic needs are met can one pursue higher-level needs.

-Approach/ Avoidance: Approach is motivation that encourages movement towards something positive.
-Avoidance is motivation that encourages movement away from something negative.
+Approach is the motivation that encourages movement towards something positive.
+Avoidance is the motivation that encourages movement away from something negative.

 How motivation works

 As the various theories show, motivation is more than a nudge in the right direction or simply wanting to do something.
 Achieving a goal requires endurance and persistence to keep going despite obstacles you might encounter along the way.